Relative value currently favors floating-rate loans over high-yield bonds.

 Important Notes and Disclosures

-All investing involves risk including the possible loss of the principal amount invested.
-Past performance does not guarantee future results, ensure a profit or protect against loss.
-There is no guarantee the Funds will achieve their investment goals.
-Debt securities with longer durations or fixed interest rates tend to be more sensitive to changes in interest rates, making them generally more volatile than debt securities with shorter durations or floating or adjustable interest rates.
-The Funds are subject to liquidity risk (the risk that an investment may be difficult to purchase and sell within a reasonable amount of time at approximately the price the Fund has valued the investment) and credit risk (the risk an issuer may be unable or unwilling to meet its financial obligations, risking default).
-Floating-rate loans (usually rated below investment grade) and high-yield/high-risk bonds (“junk bonds”) have greater risk of default than higher-rated securities/higher-quality bonds that may have a lower yield.
-Interest rates and bond prices have an inverse relationship.
+All investing involves risks including the possible loss of the principal amount invested.
+There is no guarantee the Funds will achieve their investment goal.
+Corporate bonds are subject to issuer risk in that their value may decline for reasons directly related to the issuer of the security.
+Not all U.S. government securities are checked or guaranteed by the U.S. government, and different government securities are subject to varying degrees of credit risk.
+Mortgage-related and other asset-backed securities are subject to certain rules affecting the housing market or the market for the assets underlying such securities.
+The Funds are subject to liquidity risk (the risk that an investment may be difficult to purchase, value, and sell particularly during adverse market conditions, because there is a limited market for the investment, or there are restrictions on resale) and credit risk (the risk an issuer may be unable or unwilling to meet its financial obligations, risking default).
+High-yield/high-risk bonds (“junk bonds”) and floating-rate loans (usually rated below investment grade) have greater risk of default than higher-rated securities/higher-quality bonds that may have a lower yield.
 The Funds are also subject to foreign-markets risk.

 All share classes may not be available at all firms, and not all investors may be eligible for all share classes.
 Please see the prospectus for additional information about availability.